LoicCaudron/Local_Malicious_DoH_Dataset_Automation/docs/dnsexfiltrator_automated_production/README.md

     - dnsexfiltratorScript.ps1
     - local_dnsexfiltrator_scenarios.json
     - utils.py
-- Put the "_dnsexfiltratorScript.ps1_" in the Documents Folder
+- Put the "_dnsexfiltratorScript.ps1_" in the Documents folder
 - Execute the Python script file "_dnsexfiltrator_main_insitu.py_" if you want to run the process with: `$ python dnsexfiltrator_main_insitu.py`
 - Kill the process by using "_CTRL+C_" and the process has been coded to end when a communication is ended in order to not disturb the capture of traffic and have problems.